How do I make a reserve request?

 You may place an archival copy of the item on reserve to protect the original from overuse.
 You must personally own the original.
 There are facilities for viewing and listening in the library.
 Headphones for each piece of equipment may be charged out at the circulation desk.

-- Duplications of commercial videos, audiotapes, that you do not personally own.
+- Copies of commercial video or audio material that you do not personally own.

 - Reference books